anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : Proof of identity (see {{req-sol}})

 PVR:
-: Pledge-voucher-request is a voucher request signed by the pledge that requests to be part of a domain
+: Pledge-Voucher-Request is a voucher request signed by the pledge that requests to be part of a domain

 RA:
 : Registration authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.